love1024/ngx-oneforall/projects/ngx-oneforall-docs/src/app/categories/validators/pages/date/index.md

-`date` is a validator that ensures the control's value is a valid Date object or a string that can be successfully parsed into a Date.
+`date` is a validator that ensures the control's value is a valid date.
+It supports `Date` objects, date strings, and numeric timestamps.

 ## Usage